-Senate votes on future of health care bill
+McCain returns as Senate advances health bill

 In a speech at the NAACP national convention, highlighted the possible effects of the bill's provisions, which include cutting Medicaid, defunding Planned Parenthood and roadblocks for those with pre-existing conditions.

+McConnell won over key holdouts on the procedural vote, but those senators haven't said they will back the final measure.

-Already, McConnell has won over one crucial holdout: Paul, a Kentucky Republican, who said he will support the procedural vote to open debate on the health care bill, so long as leadership guarantees a vote on a full repeal of Obamacare.
+Paul, a Kentucky Republican, said he would support the procedural motion to open debate on the health care bill, so long as leadership guarantees a vote on a full repeal of Obamacare.

 "If this is indeed the plan, I will vote to proceed and I will vote for any all measures that are clean repeal," Paul tweeted.
 Such an amendment would be expected to fail, however.

+Heller, who has complained that Obamacare repeal efforts could hurt Nevada residents dependent on Medicaid, nevertheless said he'd vote to move forward.
+Heller is facing a tough re-election campaign in Nevada next year.

+"Obamacare isn't the answer, but doing nothing to try to solve the problems it has created isn't the answer either," Heller said in a statement.
+"If the final product isn't improved for the state of Nevada, then I will not vote for it; if it is improved, I will support it."

-Republican leaders Tuesday are trying to thread any needle they can to appease other holdouts.
-With Maine Sen. Susan Collins expected to oppose the motion, names to watch include Sens.
-Shelley Moore Capito, Lisa Murkowski, Dean Heller, Jerry Moran and Ron Johnson.
+Republican leaders Tuesday worked thread any needle they can to appease other holdouts.

 "The only goal is to get onto the bill.
 Nothing happens until we do, so that's the only goal," a Republican aide said.